kevinzhao07/django_posts/information.md

 ## Urls and Links
 because we don't want to keep chaging our html whenever we change the names of our urls, especially in our template file (`base.html`). what we can do is instead of hardcoding the route, we can add `href="{% url 'nameOfRoute-in-urls.py-in-/blog' %}` in our case, our name was `blog-home`.

+## Creating Databases with Models
+we can create models for whatever type of data we want, and in our case, we will create a model for differenty types of `posts` and `users`. each of these `models` will be a class, and will have different attributes that you specify.
+> we can access each field by `models.[type]Field()`.
+**note on databases**: a lot of fields have required/optional/no arguments, and those can be found at this documentation: https://docs.djangoproject.com/en/3.0/topics/db/models/. this contains every type of field that can be used within a django model.

+**Adding User Table and Foreign Keys**
+since the user table was already created by django, in order to user it to fill our `author` attribute in our `Post` model, we can import it from `django.contrib.auth.models` and `import User`. this was pre-created by django. we will also make use of Foreign Keys, a one-to-one or many-to-one relationship to links posts and authors together, which is demonstrated by `models.ForeignKey`. there are two required arguments, first, another models table (which we will be linking to) and `on_delete`, which asks what to do when, in our case, the `User` gets deleted (only one way).

+`migration` is useful because it allows us to make changes to a database even after it's been created without using or learning sql. always use `makemigrations` then `migrate`

+**Querying objects from previously created Models**
+to see what is in our database and make sure everything's in order, we can use the python shell to display all our previously created `models` and what's inside. we will be using the commands `[MODEL NAME].objects.all()` to show a dictionary of previously created entries inside each `model`.

 ## Quick Boostrap Classes
 `<div class="container">`: gives nice padding to whatever content is placed inside the div. for styling and spacing purposes.